Jayanthreddyputalapattu/snake-game-Version4/README.md

 # snake-Game-Version4

-it is used to play
+It is used to play.
+What else?